 The development is ideally located in close proximity to a range of shops, transport and community facilities.

-Rydon is building each home with the environment in mind.
-This includes underfloor heating and solar panels, providing sustainable heating and hot water through a communal heating system, together with well insulated building fabric.
+Rydon built each home to be environmentally friendly incorporating underfloor heating and solar panels, providing sustainable heating and hot water through a communal heating system, together with well insulated building fabric.